Devils Sinkhole Visitor Center, 101 N. Sweeten St., Rocksprings, TX 78880.

 |1996||picnic sites, a chemical toilet, some trail development, and a viewing platform.|

-Devil's Sinkhole is a collapsed cavern, a so called daylight shaft or pothole which is 12 by 18 m wide and 42 m deep.
+Devil's Sinkhole is a collapsed cavern, a so-called daylight shaft or pothole which is 12 by 18 m wide and 42 m deep.
+However, collapse doline or sinkhole is also a valid name for such a pothole.
 It is the entrance to the main chamber of the cave, which is about 120 m deep.
+The cave is not developed, and it is not possible to enter it.
+Its fame is actually a result of estimated 3 million Mexican Free-Tail Bats (Tadarida brasiliensis mexicana) which live in the cave, making it one of Texas’ largest colonies of Mexican free-tailed bats.